purnima143/Kurakoo/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/makes-people-smile.svg)](https://forthebadge.com)

 Kurakoo is a website where you can make friends (safely) and learn more from people you trust.
 Kurakoo is an online community of people providing answers to questions just like Quora site.
-Kurakoo is specially for school-college students, people from around the different colleges visit Kurakoo to ask questions from a community of people who answer them.
+Kurakoo is especially for school-college students, people from around the different colleges visit Kurakoo to ask questions from a community of people who answer them.

 ## Project Background💡

 In Majority of the Colleges and Universities across India, having so many queries from "Which branch to choose?" to "How to crack interview?".
-A One-Stop Solution can be to bring up an Application where Students can drop down their questions for public View, that can be accessed by anyone and those people knows the answer they can share their point of view.
+A One-Stop Solution can be to bring up an application where students can drop down their questions for public View, that can be accessed by anyone and those people knows the answer they can share their point of view.

-We will also be working on adding more features to the Project, like specifying the nature of Notes and to whom it benefits the most which would allow the other User to filter and view specific content.

 ## Areas of Collaboration 👨‍🏭

 Project Managers, Developers and Designers would be collaborating on various domains like:

--   UI Prototyping with Tools like Adobe XD/Figma
+-   UI Prototyping with Tools like [figma design](https://www.figma.com/file/1gYZlafa8bUZu61ji10unF/Kurakoo?node-id=0%3A1).

 -   Front-End Development with ReactJS